Stages of the Dying Process and What to Expect

 Are you afraid of witnessing a loved one pass away?

 Death is a Natural Part of Life

-Whereas, when a loved one is slowly dying from an illness or simply due to aging, we may have the opportunity to observe the unique process one goes through when it is time to leave this earth.
-Either way, death is difficult to accept yet it is a part of life that we cannot change.
+On the other hand, when a loved one is slowly dying from an illness or simply as a result of aging, we may have the opportunity to observe the unique process one goes through when it is time to leave this earth.
+Either way, death is difficult to accept—and yet it is a part of life that we cannot change.

-Since it is a less frequent occasion that someone has the opportunity to be present when a loved one dies, typically we do not know what to expect.
+Since we don't often have the opportunity to be present when a loved one dies, typically we do not know what to expect.

-It is an extremely emotional experience and one that is overwhelming for many.
-Having a better understanding of the stages of the dying process will hopefully help ease the difficult process for all involved.
+It is an extremely emotional experience that can be overwhelming for many.
+Having a better understanding of the stages of the dying process will hopefully help ease this experience for all involved.

 This article is not at all meant to be dark or morbid.
 Death is a normal part of the life cycle and something everyone will go through.